PhyuWaiLwin-Swan/countdown_game/README.md

 ### How to Play
 1. Enter your name on the home screen and click Play.
 2. Select vowels or consonants to fill the nine letter slots.
 3. When all slots are filled, the timer starts.
-Enter a word using the given letters and click Submit.
+4. Enter a word using the given letters.
+5. The word is submitted either manually by clicking "Submit" or automatically when the timer ends.
-4. The app validates your word, calculates your score, and displays the result.
+6. The app validates your word, calculates your score, and displays the result.
-5. Play again or view your scores.
+7. Play again or view your scores.

 #### **Design Patterns**